Category:Scraping Use Cases

 The Trending Now scraper requires full browser rendering through Scrape.do's render=true, super=true, and playWithBrowser to handle the JavaScript-heavy page.
 A two-pass approach (table fetch, then row click for detail panels) extracts trending topics with associated news articles.

-All three scripts output structured JSON.
+Both scripts output structured JSON.
 Plug them into analytics pipelines, dashboards, or content research workflows.

 Get 1000 free credits and start scraping with Scrape.do